List of women innovators and inventors by country

 Women inventors have been historically rare in some geographic regions.
 For example, in the UK, only 33 of 4090 patents (less than 1%) issued between 1617 and 1816 named a female inventor.
 In the US, in 1954, only 1.5% of patents named a woman, compared with 10.9% in 2002.
 Women's inventions have historically been concentrated in some areas, such as chemistry and education, and rare in others, such as physics, and electrical and mechanical engineering.
-Some names such as Marie Curie and Ada Lovelace are widely known, many other women have been active inventors and innovators in a wide range of interests and applications, contributing important developments to the world in which we live.
+Some names such as Marie Curie and Ada Lovelace are widely known, many other women have been active inventors and innovators in a wide range of interests and applications.

 The following is a list of notable women innovators and inventors displayed by country.